artur-ciocanu/launch.en/help/launch-reference/managing-resources/rules.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../../launch-term-updates.md) for a consolidated reference of the terminology changes.

-Tags in Adobe Experience Platform follows a rule-based system.
-It looks for user interaction and associated data.
+Tags in Adobe Experience Platform follow a rule-based system.
+They look for user interaction  and associated data.
 When the criteria outlined in your rules are met, the rule triggers the extension, script, or client-side code you identified.

 Build rules to integrate the data and functionality of marketing and ad tech that unifies disparate products into a single solution.